 4-axis CNC machines add a rotary axis.
 This axis can machine parts with side features in a single setup.
 This reduces the need for multiple setups.
 It increases efficiency.
 It lets the machine produce more complex parts than a 3-axis machine.
 4-Axis machining is mid-priced and mid-complexity.
 It is good for parts that need rotation symmetry or can’t be machined in the 3-axis alone.

 5-Axis CNC machining allows for rotation in two additional planes.
-This means complex shapes can be machined with high accuracy.
+This means it can machine complex shapes with high precision.
 The tool can approach the part from almost any direction.
 5-Axis machines offer big benefits for part complexity and accuracy.
 But, this also means that they have a high upfront cost.
 It is better for highly complex aerospace and medical devices.
 It is also good for any part that needs complex shapes and tight tolerances.

 The choice of these options should be based on volume, budget, and part complexity.
 3-axis machining is for making simple parts in high volumes.
 It is efficient and cheap.
 For parts that need many features or are moderately complex, 4-axis machining balances cost and functionality.
 Finally, the most complex designs need high accuracy and flexibility.
 For these, 5-axis machining is preferred, but it costs more.
 The differences between 4-axis and 5-axis CNC machining are compared in detail in a separate article.